biocryst/gc/validation/README.md

 # folding.args
 Standard parameters used in Rosetta folding.

-# run_ample_clusters.py
+# run_ample_clusters.py, run_gc_clusters.py
-Calculate clusters by AMPLE.
+Calculate clusters by AMPLE and GC.

 NB: To run it much faster, modify AMPLE source code to stop after producing the clusters and do not attempt MR search.

 NB2: All output clusters that do not start with "polya" should be removed for further analysis, as they are redundant in Ca RMSD and sequence coverage.

-# run_gc_clusters.py
-Calculate clusters by GC.

 # filter_clusters.py
 Remove clusters produced by either method that are less than 18 residues long.